On the speed of convergence of Newton's method for complex polynomials: Introduction

 \begin{remark} As stated, the theorem deals with $d$ distinguishable (i.e., ordered) roots and their associated probability distribution.
-We prove that the same result holds if we identify our polynomials in terms of their sets of \emph{indistinguishable} roots, as two polynomials $p(z)= \prod_{j=1}^d (z-\al_j)$ and $q(z)= \prod_{j=1}^d (z-\beta_j)$ are the same if their unordered sets of roots $\{\al_1,\ldots, \al_d\}$ and $\{\beta_1,\ldots, \beta_d\}$ are equal. \end{remark} \begin{remark} This bound on the number of iterations is optimal in the sense that there is no bound on the number of iterations in the same generality that for fixed $\eps$ has asymptotics in $o(d^2)$, so we are away from the best possible bound only by a factor of about $O(\log ^4d)$. \end{remark}
+We prove that the same result holds if we identify our polynomials in terms of their sets of \emph{indistinguishable} roots, as two polynomials $\prod_{j=1}^d (z-\al_j)$ and $\prod_{j=1}^d (z-\beta_j)$ are the same if their unordered sets of roots $\{\al_1,\ldots, \al_d\}$ and $\{\beta_1,\ldots, \beta_d\}$ are equal (of course taking multiplicities into account). \end{remark} \begin{remark} This bound on the number of iterations is optimal in the sense that there is no bound on the number of iterations in the same generality that for fixed $\eps$ has asymptotics in $o(d^2)$ (see Remark~\ref{Rem:Optimal}), so we are away from the best possible bound only by a factor of about $O(\log ^4d)$. \end{remark}

+\begin{remark}[Are We Proving the Right Theorem?]
+One might ask how useful a result is that deals with finding the roots of a polynomial with given factorization.
+We would like to point out that for our analysis we do not assume that the roots are known: all we assume is that the degree is known and that the roots satisfy a certain bound (they are contained in the unit disk), which is easily achieved by rescaling.
+In this paper, we use on the space of polynomials the probability measure $\mu_{\text{roots}}$ induced by the Lebesgue measure of the positions of the roots.
+One could equally well use various other measures on the space of normalized polynomials of given degree $d$, such as the measure $\mu_{\text{coeffs}}$ induced by Lebesgue measure on the complex coefficients of the polynomials, or possibly other measures depending on different contexts that specify the polynomials.

+For instance, in our applications we are often interested in the periodic points of some period $N$ of a given polynomial $q$ because these approximate the measure of maximal entropy on the Julia set in the dynamical plane of $q$ \cite{Lyubich}.
+These periodic points are roots of $p(z)=q^{\circ N}(z)-z$, but it may be neither desirable nor even feasible to compute the coefficients of $p$, and neither is it necessary to know them in order to find the roots.
+If $q$ has degree $d$, then evaluating $p$ by iteration takes $O(dN)$ computations, while even finding the coefficients of $p$ requires $O(d^N)$ computations.
+Simple example: there are $2^N=1024$ periodic points of period $N=10$ of $q(z)=z^2+2$, and all satisfy $|z|\le 2$, while the constant coefficient of $q^{\circ N}(z)-z$ has magnitude about $2^{2^{10}}> 10^{300}$.
+Finding all $2^N=1024$ periodic points with our methods is very well feasible, but certainly \emph{not} by expanding $q^{\circ N}$ in coefficients!

+We see no reason why one measure on the space of polynomials would be more fundamental than any other, so we use the one that is most suitable in our context, and that is the measure $\mu_{\text{roots}}$.
+Of course, there is a well known map $F\colon \{\alpha_1,\dots,\alpha_d\}\mapsto (\text{coefficients})$ that maps roots to coefficients, and it gives accordingly a measure $F_*(\mu_{\text{roots}})$ on the space of coefficients, different from $\mu_\text{coeffs}$.
+The probabilistic nature of our results is essentially an estimate on the measure of the set of those polynomials where we cannot assure fast convergence of Newton's method (the set of ``bad polynomials'') with respect to $\mu_\text{roots}$; this is the set where polynomials have multiple or near-multiple roots.